-- (a) when using the list of accredited prospective providers, the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven (7) days on the website and an official notice board of Mogale City Local Municipality; - (c) offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - (e) offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (f) bids with a rand value equal to, or above R 30 000 will be subjected to the preference points system in terms of section 5.1 of the Preferential Procurement Regulations of 2017
+- (a) when using the list of Central Supplier Database (CSD), the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis. - (b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven (7) days on the website and an official notice board of Mogale City Local Municipality. - (c) offers received must be evaluated on a comparative basis taking into account unconditional discounts. - (d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation. - (e) offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability, and capability to deliver the goods and services and lowest price, offers below R30 000 (VAT included) must comply with paragraph 18 (f-i) below. - (f) bids with a rand value equal to, or above R 30 001 will be subjected to the preference points system in terms of the specific goals requirements in the Preferential Procurement Regulations, 2022 and the principles in the 1996 Reconstruction and Development Program as gazetted.